NiamhOL/Niamh-O-Leary-problem-set-for-52445-Programming-and-Scripting/README.md

 McLoughlin, I. (2019), *Lecture Presentations - 52445 - Programming and Scripting*, Higher Diploma in Computing and Data Analytics, Galway Mayo Institute of Technology.

 ### **Exercise 10**
+Filename: solution-10.py contains solution to problem 10.
+Each plot is saved as a